SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

 In this exercise, you have created a lakehouse and imported data into it.
 You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
 The managed tables can be queried using SQL and are included in a default dataset to support data visualizations.

-### You have successfully completed the lab.
+### You have successfully completed the exercise.
 Click on Next >> to proceed with the next exercise.